wordofwarning/wordofwarning.org/current/2026-turn/index.md

 Our annual whirlwind of new North West dance returns to <a href="https://contactmcr.com" target="_blank">Contact</a>, taking over the building on **Friday 20 March from 7pm**.

-Get a feel for it with [images from last year's Turn](/galleries/2025-turn).
+Get a feel for Turn with [images from last year's event](/galleries/2025-turn).

 Fluidly lyrical, effervescently acrobatic, or eccentrically innovative, let Turn&nbsp;2026 transport you into a frenzy of dance…